 - Latch the Backdoor: Install a door latch out of your children’s reach to stop them from heading into the backyard unattended.

-- Invest in a Cover: Covers can conserve energy and improve spa hygiene.
+- Invest in a Cover: Purchase a hot tub cover that conserves energy and improves spa hygiene.
 More importantly, the locking straps that seal the hot tub act as barriers for children.
 Many even come with rings for padlocks.

 Why Teach Spa Safety to Your Children